Avalanche Science FAQ

 Anyone pursuing work that involves travel in and around avalanche terrain.
 Typical students will likely be working in a related field, currently involved in avalanche work, or aspiring to enter the snow safety industry.

-For example, students could be a ski patroller who wishes to become more involved with snow safety work, a recent graduate of CMC’s Outdoor Recreation Leadership or Ski Area Operations programs, or an aspiring avalanche forecaster.
+For example, students could be a ski patroller who wishes to become more involved with snow safety work, a recent graduate of CMC’s Outdoor Recreation Leadership or Ski Area Operations programs, or aspiring avalanche forecaster.

 Here is a partial list of identified avalanche work industries: